cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cmd5.md

 # pip install .
 ```

-Adding your own command is easy.
+Adding your command is easy.
 It is important that all objects are
-defined in the command itself and that no global variables be use in
-order to allow each shell command to stand alone.
-Naturally you should
+defined in the command itself and that no global variables be used to allow each shell command to stand alone.
+Naturally, you should
 develop API libraries outside of the cloudmesh shell command and reuse
-them in order to keep the command code as small as possible.
+them to keep the command code as small as possible.
 We place
 the command in:

     cloudmsesh/mycommand/command/gregor.py